JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 These cuts could affect my choices next year as third year Anthropology courses are being targeted.
-It’s really hard avoiding clashes with biology and I really want anthropology to be my main subject, this slashes could impact my chances of graduating with the choices I wanted.
+It’s really hard avoiding clashes with biology and I really want anthropology to be my main subject, this slashes could impact my chances of graduating with the choices I wanted.---

----

 My course options will become very limited

 ---